rapenne-s/bento/README.md

 - auto rollback like "magicrollback" by deploy-rs
 - updates should add a log file in the sftp chroot if successful or not
+- the sftp server could be on another server than the one with the configuration files
+- `local_build.sh` and `populate_chroot` should be only one command installed in `$PATH`